 How Long Does Cold Brew Last In The Refrigerator?

 Cold brew coffee tastes great for several days after the brewing process is completed.
 After about a week, the tastes starts slowly degrading but is still enjoyable.
 Our batches of cold brew were still tasty and enjoyable well into the second week, but I would recommend throwing out cold brew coffee if you haven’t finished it within 14 days.

 Add all ingredients to a small saucepan and set over medium heat.
 Cook, stirring occasionally, until heated through and the sugar has dissolved (about 5 minutes).

 Remove from heat and let sit for 15 minutes.

 Remove cinnamon stick.

 Keep refrigerated in an airtight container for up to 1 week.

-Comment below if you’re a little nutty like me and enjoy iced coffee year-round!
-(For all of you normal coffee drinkers, pin the image at the top save this post for the warmer months so you can enjoy some homemade cold brew too! 🙂 )
+Comment below if you’re a little nutty like me and enjoy cold brew coffee year-round!
+For all of you normal coffee drinkers, pin the image at the top and save this post for the warmer months so you can enjoy some homemade cold brew coffee too!